GabrieleCastellani/gabrielecastellani.github.io/MigrationGuide/2TDatabase.md

 #Migrating database tier using SQL Database

-Let's first analyze some tipical SQL patterns to see at high level if we can use SQL Database.
+Let's first analyze some typical SQL patterns to see at high level if we can use SQL Database.

 -----
 ##Quick Questions
-###Do you use some of this components of SQL Server Databse?
+###Do you use some of this components of SQL Server Database?

 - SQL Broker

-This kind of services aren't yet available in a cloud envirorment.
+This kind of services aren't yet available in a cloud environment.

 ###Do you access the file system from SQL?